wyn/collab/src/python/collab/README.txt

 Collab is based on the Extensible Messaging and Presence Protocol (XMPP), more information on XMPP can be found at <http://xmpp.org/>.

+Note that in this file a line beginning '$' refers to a shell command where-as a line beginning '>>>' means a command run from within the Python shell.

 Requirements:
 ----------------------------------------------------------------------------------------------------